zekaryas1/notes/src/pages/resume.md

 - Link
   - [PlayStore](https://play.google.com/store/apps/details?id=com.zekaryastadele.phoenix_for_programmers)
-- A mobile application to share supplementary knowledge for new programmers.
+- Developed a personalized mobile application using Flutter to facilitate knowledge sharing.
-- The app contains content on, System design, Python, Algorithm & data structure and UI/UX.
-- As of 2023 the app is being used by 1000 students.
+  - Curated lessons encompassing a wide range of topics like system design, modern CSS, advanced Python, and SEO.
+  - Boasts an active user base, with over 1000 individuals leveraging the app to enhance their learning journey.

 ## Awards

 ### [Appreciation Certificate](https://drive.google.com/file/d/1kfLUkwoHUE2L1fhoO_20U5K-F_y0zjCe/view)

-- Appreciation Certificate with brand new phone from etechsc.com - Apr 2022
+- Recognition certificate by Etech - Apr 2022
-- Awarded brand new Samsung phone for leading a team and developing an in-house developer tool that increased developers' productivity by 80%.
+- Recipient of appreciation certificate and a new phone in recognition of exemplary leadership and instrumental contribution to the development of an in-house developer tool.

 ### Oracle Hackathon

 - Prepared by Oracle with Addis Ababa University - May 2019
-- Won first place on a hackathon hosted in partnership with Oracle For developing an event tracking system using Oracle(JAVA) and Google technologies(Firebase).
+- Secured the first place position in a hackathon hosted in collaboration with Oracle by creating an advanced event tracking system.

 ### Top project Award

 - Top project Award by Addis Ababa University, SITE department - Jan 2019
-- Demonstrated how a digital pharmacy with recommendations and a search portal may be implemented in Ethiopia.
-This project landed me an internship with a top Ethiopian health tech startup
+- Showed how to make a digital pharmacy with recommendation and a search tool for Ethiopia.
+This got me an internship at an Ethiopian health tech startup.
+I also got money as a prize for being in the top 10 projects.
-- Part of top 10 projects from around 100 projects

 ### [Inspire Hackathon](https://drive.google.com/file/d/1kmstzmjWbUgF8be3ydUPThNLq6ouNoSJ/view)

 - Inspire Hackathon by Addis Ababa University - Jul 2018
-- Part of a team that won second place award out of 25 teams for developing an online examination system that tracks cheating within three days in Addis Ababa University.
+- I was part of a team that won second place among 25 teams.
+We created an online test system for Addis Ababa University.
+It quickly detects cheating and we finished it in just three days.